Ames-hub/Ames-hub/README.md

 [![discord](https://discord.c99.nl/widget/theme-2/913574723475083274.png)](https://www.linkedin.com/)

 ## 🚀 About Me
 Hi!
-So about me, I'm a full stack developer, I code mainly for fun but I also take commision work, I'd say I'm Intermediate in my level with Python and rapidly approaching Advanced level! ^^ (Looking forward to that day lol)
+So about me, I'm a full stack developer, I code mainly for fun.<br>

-I love working on projects, even when they are often not needed.
+I love working on projects, even when they are often not needed, such as free variants of paid software or my own version of something free that already works well.
 You'll often find my own home-brewed solutions in [my repositories!](https://github.com/Ames-hub?tab=repositories) Feel free to use them! :)
 ##
 👩‍💻 My favourite projects are [PyHoster](https://github.com/Ames-hub/pyhoster), [AliceAM](https://github.com/Ames-hub/AliceAM) and [Rose Panel](https://github.com/Ames-hub/Rose-panel)!